 Breast Implant Shapes

-When getting a boob job, you don’t just want your breasts to look bigger, you’ll also want them to look better, perkier, rounder, and fuller.
+When getting a boob job (breast augmentation), you don’t just want your breasts to look bigger, you’ll also want them to look better, perkier, rounder, and fuller.
 There are many models and shapes of breasts implants, and they can generally be classified into two main shapes, round and anatomical:

-Anatomical (teardrop) breast implants are implants that are shaped to look like natural breasts.
-They are usually teardrop-shaped; wide at the bottom poles, and slightly narrower at the upper poles.
-These implants are great for women who want a more natural look, however, they provide less fullness in the upper poles of your breasts.
+Teardrop breast implants (Anatomical) are implants that are shaped to look like natural breasts.
+They are usually teardrop-shaped, wide at the bottom poles with fuller projection, and less projection at the upper poles.
+These implants are great for women who want a more natural look. however, they provide less fullness in the upper poles of your breasts.

 Breast Implant Texture